 In this post, we are going to discuss 6 soccer goalie drills for kids who want to become a goalkeeper.
-We are going to look at drills that develop catching techniques.
+So, we are going to look at drills that develop catching techniques.

 The goalie, or officially known as the goalkeeper is the player who prevents the opposing team from scoring her team’s goal.
 She is the last resort her team will rely on if they will win the gold medal or the bronze.